cerad/zayso4/readme.md

 Also want to look at having actual ProjectId types so they can be typehinted against.
 But it might more trouble than it's worth at least until php directly supports typed properties.

+The user password encoder now uses then latest argon2 hasher.
+Legacy password hashes are automatically updated when the user logs in.